 This section presents the wildfire prevention, mitigation, and response strategies (Wildfire Strategies) to be implemented as part of this Plan.
 Two sets of mutually complementary TANC wildfire strategies are described below.
 The first set of strategies are referred to as "Enhanced" strategies.
-Enhanced strategies are those inspections, maintenance, vegetation and access roads management, and situational awareness activities that are being scheduled more frequently and augmented with technology to address potential wildfire ignition risks associated with the HFTD areas.
-Enhanced wildfire strategies complement established TANC wildfire prevention, mitigation, and response strategies, which are discussed below.
+Enhanced strategies are those inspections, maintenance, vegetation and access roads management, and situational awareness activities that are being scheduled more frequently and augmented with technology to address potential wildfire ignition risks that may be associated with the HFTD areas.
+Those enhanced wildfire strategies are then complemented by the second set of established TANC wildfire prevention, mitigation, and response strategies, which are discussed below.
 Enhanced wildfire strategies are summarized in Tables V-1 and V-2.
-Brief descriptions of

-TANC's established wildfire strategies follow those tables.
+Brief descriptions of TANC's established wildfire strategies follow those tables.
 The combined implementation of the established and enhanced wildfire strategies is the foundation upon which this Plan will be implemented.